Another Limitless Pill Hits the Market. Does It Deliver?

 There is a catch, however.

 Yet why do testimonials continue to praise Neuro XR?
 The placebo effect is one possibility that comes to mind.
-People love the idea of memory–enhancing drugs.
+People love the idea of memory-enhancing drugs.
 We want to believe they will work, and so they do.
-Years ago Wall Street fell in love with modafinil (brand name Provigil), a drug used to treat the life–threatening sleep disorder narcolepsy.
+Years ago Wall Street fell in love with modafinil (brand name Provigil), a drug used to treat the life-threatening sleep disorder narcolepsy.
 In normal people it produces a buzz and level of alertness comparable to cocaine .
-Compound Huperzine–a once boomed and faded in the investor market.
+Compound Huperzine-a once boomed and faded in the investor market.
 Even common rosemary oil has its evangelists.
-According to 2008 survey by Nature magazine, 20 percent of its readers had taken some kind of memory–enhancement drug.
-And why not, if it promises success in a capsule, as it users say?
+According to 2008 survey by Nature, 20 percent of its readers had taken some kind of memory-enhancement drug.

 Claims that “the ingredients in NeuroXR have been clinically proven to increase focus and concentration for more than five to six hours with little to no side effects” are at best misleading.
 At worst they can be dangerous.
 As this latest miracle drug gets promoted across daytime television and the Internet, it is tempting for our tired, tech-boggled brains to jump at the chance for an easy boost.
 But take note: according to Oxford neuropsychologist Anna-Katharine Brem (also a Neuro XR review co-author) the touted clinical studies have only been conducted in a controlled environment, and usually with a single dose.

 No one really knows what effect these drugs may have after years of regular use.
 Does it keep its edge after that first pill?
-Is it still effective after ten years of repeated use?
-Coffee drinkers know first–hand about the dose–dependent and cumulative effects of America’s favorite brain booster, caffeine.
+Is it still effective after 10 years of repeated use?
+Coffee drinkers know firsthand about the dose-dependent and cumulative effects of America’s favorite brain booster, caffeine.

 In recent decades physicians have hit upon ways to improve cognition in certain conditions.
 Amphetamine stimulants (Adderal) and methylphenidate (Ritalin) improve mental focus and dampen impulsive behavior typical of ADHD.
 Acetylcholinesterase inhibitors can enhance cognition in some individuals with Alzheimer’s dementia.
 These drugs do their job in those who truly need help; they are not meant for healthy brains.